Find Trade Colleges

 • Upload into office computers all information collected on hand-held computers during meter rounds, or return route books or hand-held computers to business offices so that data can be compiled.

-What Skills Do You Need to Work as an Utilities Meter Reader?
+Skills Needed to be an Utilities Meter Reader

-Below is a list of the skills most Utilities Meter Readers say are important on the job.
+These are the skills Utilities Meter Readers say are the most useful in their careers:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.